-Pepperbox Hill National Trust car park, off A36
+Pepperbox Hill National Trust car park, grid ref: SU211248

 Park at the Pepperbox Hill car park, just off the A36.
 Leave the car park via the pedestrian gate in the fence to your left as you drove in.
-Pepperbox Hill was given to the National Trust in 1934 by the 7th Earl of Radnor.
-The hill is named after the 17th century brick folly which stands at a high point on the chalk escarpment and forms part of the Brickworth Down and Dean Hill Site of Special Scientific Interest.
-The name Pepperbox derives from its resemblance to a Georgian box used to hold valuable peppercorns.
-It is also known as Eyre's Folly after the owner of Brickworth House who built the folly in 1606.
 Pause to read the interpretation panel just inside the gate for information about the wildlife you may be able to spot during your walk.
 Continue straight on along the well-trodden path and The Pepperbox should come into view on your right.
 Take a detour up to the folly for a closer look, then return and continue along the well-trodden path towards the bench and viewpoint ahead.

 Go through the wooden kissing gate just to the left of the metal gate and head down the slope to the right onto the main byway track.
 Turn right and continue along the track which can be uneven, muddy and very potholed in places.

-When you reach a Y-junction with another track stay left and continue downhill.
+When you reach a Y-junction with another track, stay left and continue downhill.
 You should pass a stile halfway down on your left-hand side, on the top of a bank.
-Pop up to have a look at Grimstead Down, another National Trust property, which is fantastic for rare Duke of Burgundy butterflies.
+Pop up to have a look at Grimstead Down, another National Trust property, which is a great spot for finding rare Duke of Burgundy butterflies.
 Feel free to explore further before continuing on down the hill along the track.

-At the end of the byway turn right onto the road and walk along it for approx. 80 yards until you see a 'Restricted Byway' sign on your left.
+At the end of the byway turn right onto the road and walk along it for approximately 80 yards until you see a 'Restricted Byway' sign on your left.

-Turn left down the byway and continue along this very straight track towards east Grimstead.
-Go over the railway bridge and continue straight on onto the road and over the second bridge, keeping the church on your left.
-The old canal here is what remains of the Salisbury and Southampton Canal, which through funding and construction problems was abandoned in 1806.
-The bridge here is the only original one that remains as the new railway was built over much of the canal along its route.
+Turn left down the byway and continue along this very straight track towards East Grimstead.
+Go over the railway bridge and continue straight onto the road and over the second bridge, keeping the church on your left.

 Go through the metal kissing gate in the corner and turn right onto the lane.
 Continue over the small bridge and head towards the security gates at the end of the concrete road.